petrizhang/crisp/README.md

 ## Build and Dependency

 ### Use Crisp in Your Project
-Crisp is a header-only library, users could use Crisp by copying the head files at the `src` folder.
+Crisp is a header-only library, users could use Crisp by including Crisp header files.

 1. To use Crisp macro api, add `#include "crisp_macros.h"` to your c++ source code.
 2. To use Crisp template api, add`#include "crisp_templates.h"` to c++ source code.